cariad/nvalues/docs/line.md

 The `Line` class is a wrapper around the [`Volume` class](/volume) to simplify the creation of one-dimensional volumes.

+All the base functionality, such as default values, key accessors and iteration, is inherited by `Line`.

 ## Construction

 `Line` requires two generic types: